Eric Byrne TD General Election Candidate for Dublin South Central Dublin : Dublin South Central : Crumlin/Kimmage01-6183223

 Eric is also Chairperson of the Multi Agency Group for Labre Park, and was a founding member of the Rialto Policing Forum and the Fatima Mansions and Dolphin House Task Forces.

-He also serves as Chairperson of the Drimnagh Integrated Area Plan Monitoring Committee.
+He also served as Chairperson of the Drimnagh Integrated Area Plan Monitoring Committee.

 Eric has put his commitment to international solidarity into action, having served under the auspices of the OSCE as an International Monitor during the 1992 Palestinian Authority elections (based in Jenin) and in Bosnia and Herzegovina (based in Doboj) during the 1997 Registration of Electors.
 In December 2007, he served as a monitor during the Kyrgyz Republic pre-term parliamentary elections.